Albuquerque International Balloon Fiesta Photo Guide

 Where to Eat at Balloon Fiesta

-You haven't experienced Balloon Fiesta without trying the quintessential New Mexican breakfast, the Green Chile Breakfast Burrito (MUST TRY)
+Really?
+A whole paragraph for a burrito?
+Yup, you haven't experienced Balloon Fiesta without trying the quintessential New Mexican breakfast, the Green Chile Breakfast Burrito.

 Vendors throughout the park serve this local specialty: scrambled eggs, potatoes, bacon or sausage, cheese, and the star—roasted green chile—wrapped in a warm flour tortilla.
 It's the perfect fuel for cold mornings and is available from multiple vendors on "Main Street" in the park.